 My take: Nimble is perfecting the bridge between professional and personal .
 We’re all humans.
-Finding the right human-to-human connection within a business context is something we all can all use to move our businesses forward.
+Finding the right human-to-human connection within a business context is something we can all use to move our businesses forward.

 Storyminers: How do you see customer experience evolving over the next 10 years with AI, chatbots and new high-tech devices?

-Nimble: I believe a social CRM that builds itself and delivers social business insights everywhere you work is key to making and managing authentic connections online.
-Siri may be in the offing, but it’s years away.
-As processes and systems become increasingly digitized and AI becomes more prominent, we’re focused on helping people be more human, authentic, and engaging when making connections online.
+Nimble: I believe a social CRM that builds itself and delivers social business insights everywhere Siri may be in the offing, but it’s years away.
+Processes and systems become increasingly digitized and AI becomes more prominent, we’re focused on helping people be more human, authentic, and engaging when making connections online.

-My take: The Kool-Aid ® tastes good and I’d like to see Nimble become an early adopter of machine learning capabilities so that the way I like to work becomes ever more natural.
+My take: Kool-Aid ® tastes good and I would like to see Nimble become an early adopter of machine learning features so that my way of working becomes more and more natural.

-Nimble is a product born from an intense focus on creating value for others.
+Nimble is a product that is born from an intense focus on creating value for others.
 By design, it enhances relationships and brings authenticity to the forefront.
-My first experience with the product has been comfortable and natural.
-Knowing more about a person at the start does help you connect in more meaningful ways!
-Knowing when your important contacts are active on a topic that dovetails with your own interests is magically helpful.
-If your organization does have all its dots connected when it comes to communications, Nimble is sure to improve the customer experience!
+My first experience with the product was comfortable and natural.
+Knowing more about a person early on helps you connect in more meaningful ways!
+Knowing when your important contacts are active on a topic that fits your own interests is magically helpful.
+If your organization has all its points connected when it comes to communications, Nimble is sure to improve the customer experience!